Soil Carbon Working Group

 Time and Location:

-December 8 and 9 (before AGU), hosted at the Smithsonian Environmental Research Center, Edgewater, Maryland
+December 8 and 9, 2018, hosted at the Smithsonian Environmental Research Center, Edgewater, Maryland

-1. How much variation in carbon stocks and burial rates is attributable to field and lab techniques, and how much to environmental covariates?
+2. How much variation in carbon stocks and burial rates is attributable to field and lab techniques, and how much to process uncertainty?

 Harassment is any form of behaviour intended to exclude, intimidate, or cause discomfort.
 Because we are a diverse community, we may have different ways of communicating and of understanding the intent behind actions.
 Therefore we have chosen to prohibit certain forms of behaviour in our community, regardless of intent.
 Prohibited harassing behaviour includes but is not limited to:

 Enforcement of the Code of Conduct will be respectful and not include any harassing behaviors.
-Any changes to the meaning of this Code of Conduct must be approved by majority vote of the CCRCN Steering Committee.
-CCRCN working group and network members will be informed of these changes and any concerns that are raised will be discussed by the Steering Committee.
+Any changes to the meaning of this Code of Conduct must be approved by majority vote of the CCN Steering Committee.
+CCN working group and network members will be informed of these changes and any concerns that are raised will be discussed by the Steering Committee.

 Thank you for helping make this a welcoming, friendly community for all.